| || |

-Dr. Julie Cantrell is a staff physician at The McConnell Center working in the Medical Weight Treatment Program, the Cardiac Rehab Program, the Anticoagulation Clinic and the Cardiometabolic Clinic.
-She is board-certified in family medicine.
-Dr. Cantrell attended The Ohio State University College of Medicine and completed her internship and residency in family medicine at OhioHealth Riverside Methodist Hospital.
+Dr. Julie Cantrell attended The Ohio State University College of Medicine and completed her internship and residency in family medicine at OhioHealth Riverside Methodist Hospital.
 She is board-certified in family medicine and obesity medicine.

 Jason P. Dapore, DO